Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 A priority-strategy assigns priorities to symbols, and only allows a reduction anywhere if no higher priority symbol can be reduced.
 In an annotation-strategy all rules are annotated with information on the order of (considered) reductions.

-For example, the if-true-flase system shown earlier, might indicate that for an *if*-symbol, the first argument must be normalized before the other arguments are considered.
+For example, the if-true-false system shown earlier, might indicate that for an *if*-symbol, the first argument must be normalized before the other arguments are considered.

 {{% /collapsible %}}